Lighting expert since 1979

 Lighting in a hotel is not only aesthetically important, but also technically complex.
 Here are some technical facts about lighting in hotel lobbies:

-Luminous intensity: Luminous intensity, measured in candela (cd), indicates the brightness of a light source in a particular direction.
+Luminous intensity: The luminous intensity, measured in candela (cd), indicates the brightness of a light source in a particular direction.
 In hotel lobbies, it is important to have the right light intensity to create a pleasant and inviting atmosphere.

 Color rendering index (CRI): This index indicates how accurately a light source reproduces the colors of objects compared to natural light.
 A high CRI (close to 100) is desirable in hotel lobbies, especially when works of art or decorative elements are illuminated.

-Lifetime and efficiency: LED luminaires are now widely used in hotel lobbies as they offer a long service life (often over 25,000 hours) and high energy efficiency.
+Lifespan and efficiency: LED luminaires are now widely used in hotel lobbies as they offer a long lifespan (often over 25,000 hours) and high energy efficiency.

 Lighting control systems: Many hotels rely on automated lighting control systems.
 With motion sensors, daylight sensors and preset programs, the lighting can be adapted to the needs of the room in real time.

-Energy efficiency: In the face of rising energy costs and environmental regulations, hotels are looking for energy-efficient lighting solutions.
+Energy efficiency: In view of rising energy costs and environmental regulations, hotels are looking for energy-efficient lighting solutions.
 LEDs and compact fluorescent lamps (CFL) are particularly popular due to their energy efficiency and durability.

-Emergency lighting: For security purposes, hotel lobbies must be equipped with emergency lighting that is activated during power outages.
-These lights are often equipped with rechargeable batteries to ensure that the light continues to work for a certain period of time even in the event of a power failure.
+Emergency lighting: For safety purposes, hotel lobbies must be equipped with emergency lighting that is activated during power outages.
+These lights are often equipped with rechargeable batteries that ensure that the light continues to work for a certain period of time even in the event of a power failure.

 Glare limitation: In lobbies, it is important to avoid direct glare for guests.
 Optical systems, diffusers and strategic placement of luminaires help to minimize annoying glare.

-Thermal management: Particularly with high-powered luminaires, it is important to dissipate heat effectively to extend the life of the lamps and ensure they operate efficiently.
+Heat management: With high-power luminaires in particular, it is important to dissipate heat effectively to extend the life of the lamps and ensure they operate efficiently.
 These technical aspects of lighting play a crucial role in how guests perceive and feel in a hotel lobby.
 By carefully planning and considering these factors, hoteliers can ensure that their lobby is both functional and aesthetically pleasing.

 Pendant luminaires in the hotel lobby: a dance of multi-flame lights

-Pendant lights are an essential element in the world of interior design, especially in hotel lobbies where first impressions count.
+Pendant luminaires are an indispensable element in the world of interior design, especially in hotel lobbies where first impressions count.
 Their versatility in design and luminosity makes them the ideal choice for this important space.
-3-light pendant luminaires, 5-light pendant luminaires and 8-light pendant luminaires in particular offer an impressive range of lighting options.
+In particular, 3-light pendant luminaires, 5-light pendant luminaires and 8-light pendant luminaires offer an impressive range of lighting options.
 3-light pendant luminaires are the perfect option for smaller rooms or corners of the hotel lobby.
 These lights can be placed above a reading table or in a quiet corner to create a cozy and inviting ambiance.
 Their three-bulb design provides enough light to highlight an area without being overpowering.
 For medium-sized rooms or over central tables and seating areas, 5-bulb pendant lights provide just the right amount of light and elegance.

-How does lighting affect the atmosphere of the reception?
+How does lighting influence the atmosphere of the Reception?

 The lighting of a hotel lobby is much more than just an aesthetic decision.
 It can have a significant impact on the atmosphere and guest experience.
 Here are some topics that customers are often interested in and frequently ask about when it comes to lighting in hotel lobbies:

-Energy efficiency: With increasing environmental awareness, many customers are looking for energy-efficient lighting solutions.
-Questions about the light sources used, their energy consumption and ways to reduce energy consumption are common.
+Energy efficiency: with increasing environmental awareness, many customers are looking for energy efficient lighting solutions.
+Questions about the light sources used, their energy consumption and the options for reducing energy consumption are common.

 Glare reduction: Glare can affect the comfort and vision of guests.
 Customers are often interested in how lighting is designed to minimize glare while providing adequate illumination.